 THE NORTH AMERICAN LAND TRUST'S APPROACH TO CONSERVATION IS UNIQUE AND BASED ON PROFESSIONAL EXPERIENCE.
 THE TECHNIQUES WE HAVE PERFECTED, AND OUR BOARD HAS SUPPORTED, ALLOW FOR A THOROUGH EXPLORATION OF BOTH CONSERVATION INCENTIVES AND A NEW VISION FOR ALL PROJECTS, RESULTING IN 425 COMPLETED PROJECTS.

 As a small organization with an effective group of specialists, the North American Land Trust is able to take on projects with a modest budget and still accomplish tremendous conservation and value to the landowners.

-Since 1992, we have placed more than 99,400 acres under easement on 425 properties, including 9,514 acres on 19 projects in 2014 in a wide range of states, including among others, Tennessee, Georgia, Alabama, Maryland, North Carolina, New York, Michigan, Indiana, Virginia and Pennsylvania.
+Since 1992, we have completed more than 450 projects protect more than 108,292 acres, in a wide range of states, including among others, Tennessee, Georgia, Alabama, Maryland, North Carolina, New York, Michigan, Indiana, Virginia and Pennsylvania.

 In the face of recession and environmental disasters, new opportunities are opening up for the Trust's unique program that: